 - According the results of a joint survey by Invest Hong Kong and the Census and Statistics Department (C&SD), the number of business operations in Hong Kong with parent companies located outside Hong Kong was 8,978 in 2022.
 In terms of source country/territory, Mainland China ranked the first with 2,114 companies, followed by Japan (1,388), the United States (1,258), the United Kingdom (655) and Singapore (463).
 By sector, import/export trade, wholesale and retail topped the list (4,170), followed by financing and banking (1,683), and professional, business and education services (1,308).

-- In 2021, Hong Kong ranked in the top ten of the world’s top technology innovation hubs outside Silicon Valley over the next four year.
-In 2022, the city ranks fourth in the latest Global Financial Centres Index, which was produced by the China Development Institute and the London think tank Z/Yen Partners.
+- In 2022, Hong Kong ranked first in Asia Pacific and Top 5 globally in The Smart Centres Index, which explores the ability of global commercial centres to create, develop, and deploy technology.
+The city ranks fourth in the latest Global Financial Centres Index, which was produced by the China Development Institute and the London think tank Z/Yen Partners.

-- The Hong Kong Stock Exchange has been the world’s top IPO market seven of the last 12 years and an increasingly popular choice for Asia’s FinTech companies thanks in part to highly attractive listing rules designed for tech companies.
-In 2021, Hong Kong Exchanges and Clearing Limited hosted 98 new listings during the year, in which a total of HK$331.4 billion was raised.
-In 2022, HKEX remains focused on successfully leveraging its strategic China-anchored advantage to capture further growth opportunities in the region and beyond.
+- The Hong Kong Stock Exchange has been the world’s top IPO market seven of the last 13 years and an increasingly popular choice for Asia’s FinTech companies thanks in part to highly attractive listing rules designed for tech companies.
+In 2022, Hong Kong remained as one of the world’s most active IPO fundraising hubs with 90 new listings during the year, raising a total of HK$104.6 billion, 65% of which was for the new economy sector.

 - In March 2022, HKEX welcomed the first Special Purpose Acquisition Company (SPAC) listing in Hong Kong.
 Unique to Hong Kong, the SPAC listing framework welcomes SPAC listing applications from experienced and reputable SPAC Promoters seeking good quality De-SPAC Targets, providing another attractive route to listing in Hong Kong whilst ensuring appropriate investor safeguards.
-As of June 30, HKEX had received 11 SPAC listing applications, reflecting strong market interest and demand for this new listing route.
+HKEX welcomed five new SPAC listings in 2022, raising a total of HK$5.0 billion, reflecting strong market interest and demand for this alternative listing route.